 Getting Ready to Book:

-- Book as soon as your provider gives you the details needed to book to avoid expensive fares and inconvenient flights.
+- Book as soon as your provider confirms you can book-dates confirmed- to avoid expensive fares and inconvenient flights.
 We strongly recommend you book at least 21 days before your program start date.
 But…the sooner the better!
 Last-minute flights are much more expensive and may have inconvenient layovers (stops on the way).

 - Check to see if you need a visa for your host country.
 If so, this determines when you can arrive/depart.
 If your flight stops in a third country you may also need a transit visa just to go through the airport.
 We have more information about visas on our website.

 - Be sure to check the medical and vaccination protocols for any country you will visit or transit through on your journey.
 Specifically, look at testing and/or vaccination requirements to ensure that you will be able to enter without issue.